 We all love to hear about the overnight success story, but the truth is that an overnight success is usually preceded by years of hard work and struggle.
 Years that are WORTH IT.

-So know that every little bit helps.
+Know that every little bit helps.

 You don’t have to start out all wild and crazy in order to pay off debt, or have some high-powered job.
 You just have to start with one change.
 Our initial goal was to “Pay a minimum of $35 extra per month toward the mortgage”.
 So we did that much at first, even though it didn’t feel like much.
 Later, we were able to kick it into high gear.
 We had more money because we’d paid off our other debt, gotten raises, worked extra, etc.